 5. How long does the Temple Prayer take?

-The Temple Prayer is most useful when you spend one hour or more doing it each day.
+The Temple Prayer is most useful when you spend one hour or more doing it each day, especially when you are first learning it.
 It can be prayed through in 15 minutes but you would lose many of the benefits of praying this way as one of the core aspects of the prayer is spending extended, meaningful times with God so He can do deep things inside of you.
 If you are looking for a short prayer, perhaps the Prayer of Jabez or the Lord’s Prayer would be a better choice.